dani-lbnl/resting/resting_doc_source/standalone.rst

 Configuration on standalone servers
 ===================================

-To create a service that will run on a standalone service, rather than on a cloud-like platform such as NERSC Spin, run a RESTInG-based service, one may use the following procedure.
+To create a service that will run on a standalone service, rather than on a cloud-like platform such as NERSC Spin, one may use the following procedure.
 It is assumed that the server has a working Docker installation, as on the computer on which the Docker images were generated for the Spin system.

 #.
 Clone the RESTInG repository.